All Episodes

 You know, you're talking about this new tape that we have today.

-So in Georgia, they're having Senate committee hearings to talk to all of these various people that had these very strange experiences, you know, and irregularities and anomalies, and you're not allowed to see this, and you can't do that.
+So in Georgia, they're having Senate committee hearings to talk to all of these various people that had these very strange experiences, you know, and irregularities and anomalies.

-And these are people that have done have run voting in Georgia for years.
+And these are people that have done, have run voting in Georgia for years.

-And then they plead video today in the hearing, and it shows that these people are scanning in ballots, it's from a suitcase underneath the table.
+And then they played video today in the hearing and it shows that these people are scanning in ballots.

-There's no one around, there's no observers, there's nobody overseeing anything.
+There's nobody overseeing anything.

 And they actually played it in front of the Georgia Oversight Committee.